ungoogled-software/ungoogled-chromium/docs/developing.md

 This should leave unstaged changes in the git repository to be reviewed, added, and committed.

 If you used `quilt new` anywhere during the update process, remember to add that patch manually to the corresponding `patch_order.list` for the applicable bundle.

+For bundles that you are not able to update, please add `patches_outdated = true` to the `bundlemeta.ini` for those corresponding config bundles.
+This will prevent failing CI status checks until those bundles' patches have been updated.

 ### Steps for fixing patches after a failed build attempt